mishoo/UglifyJS/README.md

 To enable the mangler you need to pass `--mangle` (`-m`).
 The following (comma-separated) options are supported:

-- `toplevel` — mangle names declared in the toplevel scope (disabled by default).
+- `toplevel` — mangle names declared in the top level scope (disabled by default).

 - `eval` — mangle names visible in scopes where `eval` or `with` are used